 Service desk KPI review

 Most service desk reviews report SLA, CSAT, FCR, backlog, and ticket volume.
 The harder question is whether those metrics are pointing to a process issue, a capability gap, or a resourcing problem underneath.
-That is the gap this health check helps close.
+That is the gap a structured health check helps close.

 Interpret KPI movement instead of reporting the numbers in isolation